elecnix/ai_engineer_loop/README.md

 4. Analyzes test results
 5. Iteratively improves the implementation until all tests pass

-The program uses Ollama with the `deepseek-coder` model to generate code and maintains a memory file to track learnings across iterations.
+The program uses Ollama with configurable models to generate code and maintains a memory file to track learnings across iterations.
+It includes a model evaluator that can test multiple Ollama models to compare their performance.

 ## Requirements